bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 see that it work absolutely the same as the other `translate` blocks being on the page at the beginning.

-The core of i-bem framework listens to the events on the `document` object.
-So, when a user clicks any `translate` block, this click bubbles up to the `document` and core initializes the block as it was instructed it its `live` section.
+The core of i-bem framework listens to events on the `document` object.
+So, when a user clicks any `translate` block, this click bubbles up to the `document`, and the core initializes the block as instructed in `onInit`.

-### Binding to live events
+### Binding lazy initialization events

 ```files
 pure.bundles/